Doping-induced nematic and stripe orders within the charge density wave state of TiSe$_2$: Minimal lattice model

-where $a=1,2,3$ and $\boldsymbol{v} \times \boldsymbol{w} = v_x w_y - v_y w_x$.
-The mean field decoupling of Eq.~\eqref{eq:Hint_TB} indeed shows that it is only attractive in this channel, and that $\vec \Delta$ couples to electrons and holes as in Eq.~\eqref{eq:H_kp} at low energies as desired (see SM~\cite{SM}).
+where $a=1,2,3$ and $\boldsymbol{v} \wedge \boldsymbol{w} = v_x w_y - v_y w_x$.
+The constant prefactor in Eq.~\eqref{eq:Delta} is chosen so that $\vec \Delta$ couples to electrons and holes as in Eq.~\eqref{eq:H_kp} at low energies (see App.~\ref{app:MF_order_parameters}).
 Our interacting TB Hamiltonian therefore serves as a minimal model to analyze the energetics of the $M_1^-$ CDW order.